Heights on square of modular curves: Arithmetic Chow group of modular curves

 in the decomposition~(\ref{HHodge}) of $\widehat{CH}(p)_{\R, \mu}^{\mathrm{num}}$, for~$\Phi$ some vertical divisor with support in the fibers above~$p$.
 This divisor is determined by the same equations~(\ref{PhiPP}) as $\Phi_{C_0}$ in Lemma~\ref{VerticalComput} {\it (a)}.
-As $\sum_{v\vert p} (\sum_C [C] )$ is a sum of full $v$-fibers, it is numerically equivalent to some real multiple of the archimedean fiber $X_\infty$.
-Therefore
+For each ${v\vert p}$ the full $v$-fiber $\sum_C [C] $ is numerically equivalent to some real multiple of the archimedean fiber $X_\infty$; there is therefore a real number $a$ such that